TorRient/ASA-VN/ACSA/README.md

 ### How to test

-1. You must Preprocess data before
+1. You must Preprocess data

 2. Download pretrained model and put in folder model